JeramayaGramby/memoryConversion/README.md

 This is memory inefficient, and if that 16 bit value is not converted to a 64 bit representation, the program will incrementally add latency over many function calls and object instantiations. <br><br>

 ## Use Cases
-This project can be used in its current form to take inputs from DLLs or the console, or can be built as a Python Module to complement a low latency data engineering pipeline. <br><br>
+This project can be used in its current form to take inputs from DLLs or the console, or can be built as a Python Module to complement a low latency data engineering pipeline.
+This project's entire purpose is to "retrofit" the std::bit_width class to older versions of C++ that are commonly used in low-level and systems programming.<br><br>

 ## Project Weaknesses
 This program only uses unsigned integers.
-Functionality will be shortly added to detect negative numbers and optimize the memory of the negative numbers<br><br>
+Functionality will be eventually added to detect negative numbers and optimize the memory of the negative numbers.<br>

+As of now, this has only been ran on C++17.
+However, it should work up to C++11.
+C++11 first introduced fixed bit width integers.
+<br><br>

 ## Project Photos <br><br>